What Can a Probate Lawyer Do For Me?

 - Will tax laws affect my will and how much my heirs inherit?

 - Do I need to plan ahead for Medicaid eligibility or other long-term care considerations?

 - Do I plan on dividing up my estate among my spouse and children or grandchildren?

 - Am I leaving a business to my spouse or child/ren?

 - Have I already executed a will but want to make changes to it?

-If the answer to any of these questions is yes, you should consider hiring a probate lawyer to assist you in making your estate plan.
-A probate lawyer can help you create a last will and testament to administer your estate in accordance with your exact wishes.
-A properly executed trust can protect your assets and make them available to your loved ones without having to go through the lengthy probate process.
-A durable power of attorney can empower a trusted person to handle your affairs should you become unable to do so yourself.
+If the answer to any of these questions is yes, you should consider hiring a probate lawyer.
+A probate lawyer will assist you in making your estate plan.
+A probate lawyer helps you create a last will and testament.
+This testament administers your estate in accordance with your exact wishes.
+A properly executed trust protects your assets and decides availability.
+Your loved ones then have access without the lengthy probate process.
+A durable power of attorney empowers a trusted person to handle your affairs if you can’t yourself.
 Finally, an experienced probate lawyer can draft your estate plan to reduce the tax burden on your heirs as much as possible.
 A well-drafted estate plan can protect your loved ones from uncertainty and potentially lengthy court battles over your estate.